funktor/funktor.github.io/_posts/2026-04-05-the-mathematics-of-variational-autoencoders.md

 date:   2026-04-05 18:50:11 +0530
 categories: math
 ---
-Autoencoders are a commonly used technique to do dimensionality reduction or find a latent space.
+Autoencoders are a commonly used technique to do `dimensionality reduction` or find a latent space.
+The latent space find usefulness in different ML related problems such as classification/regression with high dimensional sparse data or doing matrix factorization in recommender systems.
 <br/><br/>
 Given the input features `X=[x_0, x_1, ..., x_{m-1}]`, our goal is to find a latent space `Z=[z_0, z_1, ..., z_{h-1}]` where h < m, such that when we decode Z we should get back X or some X' which is very similar to X. Minimizing the difference between input X and output X' is handled by the MSE loss function `|X-X'|^2`.
 <br/><br/>